microsoft/vscode-docs/docs/runtimes/nodejs.md

 [Express](http://expressjs.com/) is a very popular application framework for building and running Node.js applications.
 You can scaffold (create) a new Express application using the Express Generator tool.
 The Express Generator is shipped as an NPM module and installed by using the NPM command line tool `npm`.

->**Tip!** To test that you've got `npm` correctly installed on your computer, type `npm --version` from a terminal and you should see the installed version.
+>**Tip:** To test that you've got `npm` correctly installed on your computer, type `npm --version` from a terminal and you should see the installed version.

 Install the Express Generator by running the following from a terminal: